TOY BREED HYPOGLYCEMIA

 The creation of different dog breeds represents centuries of selective breeding to create true lines of dogs all with similar desired characteristics.
 Somewhere in all this breeding and selection, toy breeds were deemed desirable and were hence developed.
 Typical examples of these very small dogs are:

 And, of course, there are many others.
 Consider that if these dogs are so tiny as adults how tiny they must be as newborn puppies.
 These itty bitty babies tend to cut their baby teeth in late and thus have trouble chewing kibbled foods.
 They also have difficulty maintaining body temperature which promotes listlessness as they get cold.
 Both these factors combine into reduced food intake and difficulty keeping up normal blood sugar levels.
-Low blood sugar (hypoglycemia) creates even more listlessness, incoordination (the brain cannot burn fat or protein and relies entirely on sugar), and even seizures.
+Low blood sugar (hypoglycemia) creates even more listlessness.
+Because the brain cannot burn fat or protein and relies almost entirely on sugar, incoordination, loss of consciousness and even seizures can result.

 BEFORE YOU ADOPT